espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 #### `--export-path`

-Define an export path.
-By default define `build/ExportImport/Export` path.
+Export path.
+The default value is `build/ExportImport/Export`.
 Ex. `--export-path="PATH"`.

 #### `--import-path`

-Define an import path.
-By default define `build/ExportImport/Import`.
+Import path.
+The default value is `build/ExportImport/Import`.
 Ex. `--import-path="PATH"`.

 #### `--entity-type-list`

-The needed Entity type list can be defined.
+Entity type list.
 If empty, then gets all Entity types.
-By default define all available entities.
+The default value is all available entities.
 Ex. `--entity-type-list="ENTITY_TYPE1, ENTITY_TYPE2"`.
 Possible values:

 * a string, e.g. `"Account"`,
 * a string which is separated by a comma, e.g. `"Account, Contact"`,